-- During Move-Out Time, UofL residents are also encouraged to exchange reusable items through the "Lighten Your Load" (or "Give and Go") collections and associated temporary Free Stores hosted at the end of the year by Campus Housing in partnership with Goodwill Industries of Kentucky.
-During UofL's 2015 Give & Go Move-Out Waste Reduction campaign, students donated 8,475 pounds of reusable goods to Goodwill!
-Look for signs and collection bins as you think about moving out!
+- During Move-Out Time, UofL residents are also encouraged to donate and exchange reusable items through the "Lighten Your Load" (formerly "Give and Go") collections and associated Free Stuff Swap hosted at the end of the year by Campus Housing in partnership with Goodwill Industries of Kentucky.
+During UofL's 2018 Lighten Your Load Move-Out Waste Reduction campaign, students donated 4,751 pounds of reusable goods to Goodwill!
+(Down from 5,268 pounds in 2017.)
+Look for signs and collection bins in residence hall lobbies as you think about moving out!

 - Prior to the opening of the UofL Free Store, roughly 2000 pounds/year of used clothes and shoes were collected from 2012-14 in light green bins set up by a non-profit organization at Miller Hall, Threlkeld Hall, Kurz Hall, Unitas Hall, and University Tower Apartments.
 The Gaia Movement is a non-profit organization which uses revenue from used clothing to support and on‐going environmental and community development projects around the world.
 Clothes collected at UofL helped fund efforts including a solar power project in Quissanga District in Mozambique; a biogas project in Capo Delgado Province, Mozambique; a solar power project in Changalane District, Mozambique; and the Seeds for Life project in India.